 It might seem odd to analyze the people leaving your site, but doing so can help you identify weak spots that may be hurting your website’s performance.
 Do you know your average bounce rate?

 If not, it’s time to find out.
-And if you’d like assistance monitoring or improving your site’s bounce rate, don’t hesitate to contact us!
+You have an answer to what a good bounce rate is, but if you’d like assistance monitoring or improving your site’s bounce rate, don’t hesitate to contact us!
 Our talented team of Internet marketers can help you with all aspects of your online presence, and help you generate more revenue with the web.